OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 At 3rd level, you gain one of the following features of your choice.

-**_Colossus Slayer._** Your tenacity can wear down the most potent foes.
+**_Colossus Slayer_**.
+Your tenacity can wear down the most potent foes.
 When you hit a creature with a weapon attack, the creature takes an extra 1d8 damage if it’s below its hit point maximum.
 You can deal this extra damage only once per turn.

-**_Giant Killer._** When a Large or larger creature within 5 feet of you hits or misses you with an attack, you can use your reaction to attack that creature immediately after its attack, provided that you can see the creature.
+**_Giant Killer_**.
+When a Large or larger creature within 5 feet of you hits or misses you with an attack, you can use your reaction to attack that creature immediately after its attack, provided that you can see the creature.

-**_Horde Breaker._** Once on each of your turns when you make a weapon attack, you can make another attack with the same weapon against a different creature that is within 5 feet of the original target and within range of your weapon.
+**_Horde Breaker_**.
+Once on each of your turns when you make a weapon attack, you can make another attack with the same weapon against a different creature that is within 5 feet of the original target and within range of your weapon.

 ###### Defensive Tactics

 At 7th level, you gain one of the following features of your choice.

-**_Escape the Horde._** Opportunity attacks against you are made with disadvantage.
+**_Escape the Horde_**.
+Opportunity attacks against you are made with disadvantage.

-**_Multiattack Defense._** When a creature hits you with an attack, you gain a +4 bonus to AC against all subsequent attacks made by that creature for the rest of the turn.
+**_Multiattack Defense_**.
+When a creature hits you with an attack, you gain a +4 bonus to AC against all subsequent attacks made by that creature for the rest of the turn.

-**_Steel Will._** You have advantage on saving throws against being frightened.
+**_Steel Will_**.
+You have advantage on saving throws against being frightened.

 ###### Multiattack

 At 11th level, you gain one of the following features of your choice.

-**_Volley._** You can use your action to make a ranged attack against any number of creatures within 10 feet of a point you can see within your weapon’s range.
+**_Volley_**.
+You can use your action to make a ranged attack against any number of creatures within 10 feet of a point you can see within your weapon’s range.
 You must have ammunition for each target, as normal, and you make a separate attack roll for each target.

-**_Whirlwind Attack._** You can use your action to make a melee attack against any number of creatures within 5 feet of you, with a separate attack roll for each target.
+**_Whirlwind Attack_**.
+You can use your action to make a melee attack against any number of creatures within 5 feet of you, with a separate attack roll for each target.

 ###### Superior Hunter’s Defense

 At 15th level, you gain one of the following features of your choice.

-**_Evasion._** When you are subjected to an effect, such as a red dragon’s fiery breath or a *lightning bolt* spell, that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.
+**_Evasion_**.
+When you are subjected to an effect, such as a red dragon’s fiery breath or a *lightning bolt* spell, that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

-**_Stand Against the Tide._** When a hostile creature misses you with a melee attack, you can use your reaction to force that creature to repeat the same attack against another creature (other than itself) of your choice.
+**_Stand Against the Tide_**.
+When a hostile creature misses you with a melee attack, you can use your reaction to force that creature to repeat the same attack against another creature (other than itself) of your choice.

-**_Uncanny Dodge._** When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack’s damage against you.
+**_Uncanny Dodge_**.
+When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack’s damage against you.

 ### Rogue